HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 Signalling vs. voting... voting in btc is closer to signaling(?)\\

-\begin{itemize}
-\item EIP 1234 reducing block reward from 3 to 2 ETH per block. also delayed difficulty bomb.
+- EIP 1234 reducing block reward from 3 to 2 ETH per block. also delayed difficulty bomb.
-\item core repo is focal/schelling point for btc development.
+- core repo is focal/schelling point for btc development.
-\item
-\end{itemize}

-### Permissioned Governing Structure

-Ripple, Stellar

 ### Delegated Decentralized Governance